Check if you can get Universal Credit

 - you don’t have a parent, foster parent or local authority looking after you

-You’ll need to give evidence to show how the UK, Ireland, Channel Islands or the Isle of Man is your main home and that you plan to stay.
+You’ll need to give evidence to show that the UK, Ireland, Channel Islands or the Isle of Man is your main home.
 This is known as being ‘habitually resident’.
+You have to do this even if you’re a British citizen.

 Apply for Universal Credit